ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 Later we're going to learn about logic blocks like `if` and `each` to conditionally render content.

-Tags with lowercase names are treated like regular HTML elements by Svelte and accept regular attributes:
+Tags with lowercase names are treated like regular HTML elements by Svelte and accept normal attributes:

 ```svelte:App.svelte
 <img src="image.gif" alt="Man dancing" />
 ```

-You can also pass values to attributes using curly braces:
+You can pass values to attributes using curly braces:

 ```svelte:App.svelte
 <script lang="ts">